hashicorp/terraform/website/source/docs/providers/aws/r/elb.html.markdown

 provides both a standalone [ELB Attachment resource](elb_attachment.html) (describing an instance attached to an ELB), and an ELB resource with `instances` defined in-line.
-At this time you cannot use an ELB with in-line instaces in conjunction with a ELB Attachment resources.
+At this time you cannot use an ELB with in-line instances in conjunction with a ELB Attachment resources.
 Doing so will cause a conflict and will overwrite attachments.
 ## Example Usage